grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Example 1: How to Create a Grafana Alert When a Value is Above or Below a Set Threshold" >}}

 Our first example uses a common real-world scenario for InfluxDB and Grafana Alerting.
 Popular with IoT and edge applications, InfluxDB excels at on-site, real-time observability.
-In this example, and in fact for many of the following examples, we will consider this hypothetical scenario: a number of fluid tanks that we are monitoring in a manufacturing plant.
+In this example, and in fact for many of the following examples, we will consider the hypothetical scenario where we are monitoring a number of fluid tanks in a manufacturing plant.
 This scenario, [based on an actual application of InfluxDB and Alerting](https://grafana.com/go/grafanaconline/2021/plant-efficiency-grafana-cloud/), will allow us to work through Grafana's various alerting setups, progressing from the simplest to the most complex.

 For Example 1, let's consider the following:

 **Scenario:** We are monitoring one tank, `A5`, for which we are storing real-time temperature data.
 We need to make sure that the temperature in this tank is always greater than 30 °C and less than 60 °C.

-**Challenge:** Write a Grafana Alert that will trigger whenever the temperatue in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.
+**Challenge:** Write a Grafana Alert that will trigger whenever the temperature in tank `A5` crosses the lower threshold of 30 °C or the upper threshold of 60 °C.

 How would we do this?
 Let's begin by opening the Grafana alerting menu and choosing `Alert rules`.
 Then click the `New alert rule` button.
 Give your alert rule a name and then choose `Grafana managed alert`.
 For InfluxDB, you will always create a [Grafana managed rule](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/create-grafana-managed-rule/#add-grafana-managed-rule)